Arriving In Bangkok

-Since we had such success with Executive Club service at other hotels, we had booked this level again.
+Since we had such success with Executive Club service at other hotels, we booked this level again.
 It was quickly evident that we were not going to get the same level of service or attention.
-The room was great but the lounge service was surly and the food cold.
+The room was great. but the lounge service was surly and the food cold.
 Certainly not what we had come to expect.
-But it made our final transit through Bangkok easier.

 With the train to the city right at the airport, we might even consider staying at the airport if we were only in Bangkok for a short stay or enroute to somewhere else in Thailand.
-The hotel even has an 8 hour package if you need a room for a short layover!
+The hotel even had an 8 hour package for a short layover!

-But if you want an even less conventional way to take a nap at the airport, head towards the Airport Novotel signs and you will see signs for the Boxtel “box” to rent.
-We did not look in to see how small they actually were inside or how much noise was muffled, but if you find yourself in Bangkok for an extended transfer time and you don’t have lounge access, this may be just the thing for you.
+But if we wanted an even less conventional way to take a nap at the airport, we found the Boxtel “box” to rent.
+We did not look in to see how small they actually were inside or how much noise was muffled.
+But if are in Bangkok for an extended transfer time and you don’t have lounge access, this may be just the thing for you.